B2-Kumar/Notes/dbms.md

 ex - commit, rollback, savepoint.

 acid properties in dbms?
+atomicity - all changes in data must be performed successfully or not at all.Atomicity involves the following two operations:
+- Abort: If a transaction aborts then all the changes made are not visible.
-atomicity - all changes in data must be performed successfully or not at all. consistent - data must be consistent before and after the transaction. isolation - no other process can change the data while trasaction is going on. each transaction is occurring independently of the others. durable - data doesn't get lost in case of system failure or restart and is present in the same state as it was before the system failure or restart.
+- Commit: If a transaction commits then all the changes made are visible. consistent - data must be consistent before and after the transaction. isolation - no other process can change the data while trasaction is going on. each transaction is occurring independently of the others. durable - data doesn't get lost in case of system failure or restart and is present in the same state as it was before the system failure or restart.